-South Africa - Cancelled for Winter 2018
+South Africa - Information for Winter 2019 coming this summer

 South Africa Winter Study Abroad Flyer

 Join SMC professors Wilfred Doucet and Janet Harclerode on a study abroad program to learn more about the rich history of South Africa during the Winter 2018 session.
 South Africa is home to diverse populations, modern international cities, and breathtaking natural beauty.
 You will study at the University of Cape Town and visit historic Johannesburg and several local township communities.

 The program includes a safari in Kruger National Park and visits to historical and cultural sites, such as Table Mountain, District Six in Cape Town’s city center, Robben Island where Nelson Mandela and other political prisoners were incarcerated during apartheid, and much more.
 You will also have the opportunity to participate in at least two service learning projects designed to provide direct immersion into the culture through community-based experiences.

 Successfully completing the program earns 6 units of SMC credit that is IGETC, UC/CSU transferrable:

 Note: You may still enroll in the trip even if you have already completed either of the above courses.
 You will be taking Humanities 88C or Linguistics 88C instead of the above.

 Students who successfully complete a minimum of three academic units while attending a SMC Study Abroad program will fulfill SMC’s Global Citizenship graduation requirement for the Associate degree.